 King’s Valley II: The Seal of El Giza / Ōke no Tani: El Giza no Fuuin (王家の谷 エルギーザの封印) – MSX, MSX2 (1988)

 King’s Valley II follows the same premise and basic concept as the first game, but refines every aspect of it.
-Most importantly, it is much longer.
-Stages consist of up to 6 screens now and there’s 60 of them.
+(The screens on the opposite page are from this version.)
+Most importantly, it’s much longer.
+Stages consist of up to six screens now and there are 60 of them.
 Some even wrap around horizontally or vertically for added confusion.
-Since the game can’t be completed easily in one session, anymore, passworts are used to restore the progress made.
-The biggest news, however, is the level editor which allows to create endless challenges.
+Since the game can’t be completed easily in one session anymore, passwords are used to restore your progress.
+A level editor is also included.

 The mummy population has been decimated since the last excavation, left are only white and golden specimen.
 Instead the explorer is frequently attacked by jumping statues and rocks that come to life sporadically.
 In addition to the familiar knives they can now be fended off with boomerangs, too.